 Examines the development of crime and punishment in order to explore the emergence of modern states.

-Why was treason the ‘greatest crime’?
-When and why did transportation and exile emergence as forms of punishment?
+Why was treason the "greatest crime"?
+When and why did transportation and exile emerge as forms of punishment?
 This course examines the role of crime and punishment in the emergence of modern states from the early modern period onwards.
-It traces how different societies defined crime, such as treason and murder, and punished its criminals through capital punishment, confinement, transportation or exile.
+It traces how different societies defined and theorised crime, such as treason and murder, and punished its criminals through capital punishment, confinement, transportation or exile.

 |Paper title||Histories of Crime and Punishment|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - One 100-level HIST paper or 54 points

 - More information link

 - Global perspective, Interdisciplinary perspective, Scholarship, Communication, Critical